gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-06/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/module-ci/pull/62: The `git-add-commit-push` script will now detect "Updates were rejected because the remote contains work that you do not have locally" errors and automatically `git pull --rebase` and `git push` in a retry loop (up to a max number of retries).
+  https://github.com/gruntwork-io/module-ci/pull/62: The `git-add-commit-push` script will now detect &quot;Updates were rejected because the remote contains work that you do not have locally&quot; errors and automatically `git pull --rebase` and `git push` in a retry loop (up to a max number of retries).
 This allows the script to work properly even if someone else happened to push some code to the same branch at the exact same time.

 </div>